 UK FLYING RULES: Most of us jet around the country traveling from point A to point B on a regular basis.

 We may have become somewhat blasé and laid-back to flight safety checks and international CAA luggage and aviation standards.

 Nevertheless, and according to the most reliable statistics, an airplane will take off somewhere in the world every three (3) seconds.

-Despite this fact there are still those who wonder - how safe is flying?
+Despite this fact, there are still those who wonder - how safe is flying?

-CAA legal requirements restrict drone no fly zones in the UK.
-Check out where operators of unmanned aerial vehicles (UAV) may - and may not - fly drones legally around the skies of the United Kingdom.
+CAA legal requirements restrict drone no fly zones around the United Kingdom.
+Find out where operators of unmanned aerial vehicles (UAV) may - and MAY NOT - fly drones.

-AIRPLANE ETIQUETTE: Fly like high flyers with these airplane etiquette rules for dashing gentlemen!
+Fly like high flyers with these airplane etiquette rules for dashing gentlemen!
 Check out the top ten air travel business class guidelines and package flight tips.

 Which are the best airline seats for families?
 Check a review of the benefits and disadvantages of flight seating arrangements for families with children provided by airlines.